mlte-team/mlte/docs/docs/development.md

 3. `3_report.ipynb`
     - Create a `TestSuiteValidator` and validate the evidence collected.
     - Generate a report to communicate the results of the evaluation.

+All other files related to the new demo including data

 #### Populating the Test Catalog